rails/rails/guides/source/active_model_basics.md

 => "Default Name"
 ```

-If you call a method that is not defined, it will raise a `method_missing`
+If you call a method that is not defined, it will raise a `NoMethodError`
 error.

 #### Method: `alias_attribute`